milonmaze/privacy-terms-observatory-beta/www.twitch.tv/p/en/legal/community-guidelines.md

   Enforcement Notes and Clarifications:

+Enforcement Notes are additional examples of what is and isn’t allowed on Twitch, focused on clarifying existing policies already being enforced.
+Updates here do not indicate a change in policy, but are additional examples of existing enforcements.

 If you are being impersonated as a streamer on Twitch and the content does not qualify for action under the DMCA process (such as a branded trademark), please report the stream under “Impersonation”.
 Please provide full information in the report.
 We take into account a number of factors such as usernames and bios, as well as if the person being impersonated submits the report when determining whether to enforce.
 Spam, Scams, and Other Malicious Conduct